 In this hadith, the Noble Prophet advises Abu Dharr that when you want to praise and glorify Allah, first imagine His greatness and majesty.
 Remember that the name of Allah, who is the Creator of the whole world and in whose powerful Hands lie everything, has unlimited greatness and glory in the same way that He himself has boundless greatness and glory.
 It is for this reason that He ought to be remembered with greatness and glory.
-This occurs in the case that your heart and soul perceives the greatness of Allah, as a result of which you pronounce His name with humility and submissiveness.
+This occurs in the case that your heart and soul perceives the greatness.
 You ought not to be like those Ignorant people who used to pronounce the name of Allah without paying the least attention to the meaning.